CS171/2020/assets/instructions/hw0/HW0.md

 ### Work done at home:

-* For every lecture and lab you will have to complete a short pre-reading (~20 min).
+* In preparation for class each week, you will work on your own through asynchronous materials (YouTube videos, websites, lecture videos, book chapters, etc.) to ensure that you are prepared for the programming labs and the activities in class.
-* At the beginning of each class, you will have to submit a short quiz about that pre-reading.
+* Before the beginning of each class, you will have to complete a brief quiz that tests your understanding of the asynchronous materials for that week.
-* Homework assignments are handed out on Mondays and are due the following Sunday at 11.59pm.
+* Homework assignments are handed out on Mondays and are due the following Sunday at 11.59pm ET.

 *Important:*
-For the lab on Monday, there is already a pre-reading and quiz to complete.
+The first lab is on Tuesday Sept.
+8th (Monday Sept.
+7th is a holiday).
+For the first lab, there is already a pre-reading and quiz to complete.
 Pre-readings, and pre-reading quizzes are accessible on the weekly modules in Canvas.

 ### Help, questions, feedback: